osiweb/Hardware/new/sol20/personality/README.md

 1. Reinstall the SOL-PC mainboard and reassemble.

 ## Fxxx mapping modification - no mainboard jumpers (Use cable instead)
-1. With the personality module installed, estimate the length of wire you need to route neatly between pin 3 of U22 and the rightmost header pins (when the SOL is facing you, as if you are typing.)
 1. Start with a 2-wire cable with 2-pin female socket header.
 You can buy one premade, such as [this one from Sparkfun](https://www.sparkfun.com/products/10372), or make one yourself.
 1. Solder one wire to pin 3 of U22.
 1. Solder the other wire to pin 5 of U22.
 1. Plug the female connector into the rightmost pair of pins on the Personality Module's pin header.
-1. Route the wires neatly using tie wraps where possible.
+Route the wires neatly using tie wraps where possible.

 ## To remap the ROM, system RAM, and video to Fxxx (with one of the mods above)
 1. First, make sure the selected ROM image is compiled for Fxxx.